lhale/VCHS_HomeworkCrawler/WebCrawlerREADME.txt

 e) Be aware of weekends, which don't have dates in the assignment schedules

 Description of prototype programs:
-NOTE: Design of this source code is rather single-file monolithic and as simple as possible.
+NOTE: Design of this main source code is rather single-file monolithic and as simple as possible.
 Further true software development enhancements would be to split the monoliths into fucntionally separate class files.